mschn010/messenger/README.md

 # My Messenger App
-<b>This app is designed to be able to send messages to other people. :envelope:<br>
+<b>This app is designed to be able to send messages to other people. :grin: :envelope:<br>
 ![Alt text] (https://github.com/mschn010/messenger/blob/master/screenshots/Capture.PNG)
 <b> You can see the message you are writing above the line.<br>
 ![Alt text] (https://github.com/mschn010/messenger/blob/master/screenshots/Capture.PNG2.PNG)